morrownr/8821cu-20210916/README.md

 ### Tested Linux Distributions

-Note: One of the goals of this project is to provide driver support that is easy to install and works reliably on many distros.
-Meeting this goal depends on you to report your recommendations and updated information.
-If you see information that needs to be updated, please report the updated information and if you do not see adequate support for items such as Installation Steps 2 and 3, and you know what updates need to added or you can get that information, please provide it so that the installation steps can be improved.
+Note: The information in this section depends largely on user reports which can be provided via PR or message in Issues.

+- Arch Linux (kernels 5.4 and 5.11)

 - Armbian_22.11.1 (kernel 5.15) (Rock 4 SE (Rock 4b image with xfce))

-- Arch Linux (kernels 5.4 and 5.11)

 - Debian 11 (kernels 5.10 and 5.15)